-You don’t have to be a surgeon to install a graphics card, but the vital part is arguably the beating heart of any gaming PC.
-Sure, the best gaming CPU helps when it comes to brainwork, but a GPU upgrade can keep your rig running the latest games at respectable resolutions and frame rates.
+You don’t have to be a surgeon to learn how to install a graphics card, but the vital part is arguably the beating heart of any gaming PC.
+Sure, the CPU helps when it comes to brainwork, but a GPU upgrade can keep your rig running the latest games at respectable resolutions and frame rates.
 Thankfully, it’s fairly easy to transplant the component into your current build, as it’s one of the simplest changes you can make to your setup.

-The best way to figure this out is to boot up MSI Afterburner and take a look at the graphics card and processor loads.
-If your chip hits highs of 90 to 100% while your GPU is sitting below 80%, then it’s better to go for a CPU upgrade rather than forking out for the wrong part.
-You might even benefit from a BIOS update or investing in the best gaming RAM – the minimum we’d recommend is 16GB nowadays.
+Once you know how it should stack up against competition, you can test how it’s performing in your system by using MSI Afterburner.
+If your CPU hits highs of 90 to 100% while your GPU is sitting below 80%, then it’s better to go for a CPU upgrade rather than forking out for the wrong part.
+You might even benefit from a BIOS update, changing your PC case to give your components more breathing room, or investing in the best gaming RAM – the minimum we’d recommend is 16GB nowadays.

 Here’s how to install a graphics card: